-Fallen servicemen and women who paid the ultimate price in conflicts across the globe will be remembered on Sunday, November 13th with a Parade and Service at the War Memorial on Church Green and afterwards at a Church Service at St Mary’s Church, Church Green.
+Fallen servicemen and women who paid the ultimate price in conflicts across the globe will be remembered on Armistice Sunday, with a Parade and Service at the War Memorial on Church Green and afterwards at a Church Service at St Mary’s Church, Church Green.

 The Remembrance Day Parade and Memorial Service are organised by the Royal British Legion and Churches together in Witney and facilitated and supported by Witney Town Council.